5/2/2024

 Julia

-Jeff.
 One moment for our next question.
 Thank you.
-Our next question comes from the line of Brett Lindsay of Mizuho.
+Our next question comes from the line of Brett Lindsey of Mizuho.
 Your line is now open.

 speaker

 Hi, guys.
-This is Peter Rasson from Brett Lindsay.
-So, as we look at a potentially more aggressive tariff regime, can you just talk about how nimble your supply chain configuration is and then your ability to flex around different regions if needed?
+This is Peter Grasson from Brett Lindsey.
+So as we look at a potentially more aggressive tariff regime, can you just talk about how nimble your supply chain configuration is and then your ability to flex around different regions if needed?
+Thanks.

 speaker